Graph Filters for Signal Processing and Machine Learning on Graphs: Introduction

 \section{Introduction}

 Filters are information processing architectures that preserve only the relevant content of the input for the task at hand.
-In signal processing (SP), filtering is associated to preserving specific spectral content of input and has been the building block in myriad signal processing domains, including audio, speech, radar, communication, and multimedia \cite{oppenheim2001discrete}.
+In signal processing (SP), {filtering preserves specific spectral content of input signals and is a common building block in domains including }audio, speech, radar, communication, and multimedia \cite{oppenheim2001discrete}.
 In machine learning (ML), filtering is used to extract relevant patterns from the data \, or as an inductive bias for building neural networks\cite{goodfellow2016deep}.
-For instance, principal component analysis (PCA) can be seen as a low-pass filter in the correlation matrix, where only the part of the data contributing to the directions of the largest variance is preserved~\cite{marques2017stationary}.
+For instance, principal component analysis (PCA) can be seen as a low-pass filter in the correlation matrix, where only the parts of the data contributing to the directions of the largest variance are preserved~\cite{marques2017stationary}.
 Likewise, the success of convolutional neural networks (CNNs) can be attributed to the convolutional filters used in each layer, allowing for easier training and scalability, as well as exploiting structural invariances in the data \cite{goodfellow2016deep,bronstein2021geometric}.